-SCHOOL EDHS ORHS PHS UMHS Virtual Academy GRADES 10-12 CREDIT 5 units per semester -- ----------------- ------------------------------------
+units per mester -- ---------------------

 This course is equivalent to a 3rd year college course in Spanish composition and conversation, taught exclusively in the target language with no English.
-The also course stresses oral composition, and grammar.
+The also stresses course oral skills. composition, and grammar.
 Students are trained in organizing and writing compositions.
 The reading of a variety of Spanish literature is required.
-A College Board Examination that achievement in this course is administered in the spring by which a student may receive college credit, depending upon college entrance policies.
+A College Examination that achievement in this course is administered in the spring by which a student may receive college credit, depending upon college entrance policies.